triggerdotdev/api-icons/readme.md

 ## Usage

-DIrectly import a specific icon from the library and use them in your React components.
+Directly import a specific icon from the library and use them in your React components.

 ```tsx
 import React from "react";